Jesse Darling: Early life and education

 Darling was born in 1981 in Oxford.
 He received a Bachelor of Arts (BA) degree from Central Saint Martins in 2010 and a Master of Fine Arts (MFA) degree from Slade School of Fine Art, UCL in 2014.

 Art career

 Darling is known for his work with unconventional materials including hazard tape and welded barriers.
 From September 2018 to February 2019, a number of Darling's sculptures and drawings were on display at the Tate Britain as an exhibition titled "The Ballad of Saint Jerome".
 Darling's show at Modern Art Oxford in 2022, "No Medals, No Ribbons", was the exhibition for which he was nominated for the Turner Prize.

 In May 2024, it was announced that he would be joining the University of Oxford as an associate professor at the Ruskin School of Art.
 He is also a tutorial fellow of St Anne's College, Oxford.

+In the art community

+In 2013, Darling cofounded the Kitson Road Living Project in southeast London as a home and display space for fellow artists.
+The project operated for a year before moving to Fernholme Road.